zlintian/Genomic-analysis/README.md

 cp LBCW1_recoded.ped LBCW1_recoded_Xchanged.ped

-## now we have both map and ped file ready.
+##now we have both map and ped files ready.

 ##run the following command using qsub is better. it takes quite a few minutes.